Teradata/developer-resources/docs/explore-and-analyze-data/magic-commands.md

 **Description**: Delete a project.

 :::warning
-Running this command removes the GitHub repository containing the objects created using Teradata AI Unlimited.
+Running this command removes the Git repository containing the objects created using AI Unlimited.
 :::

 **Usage**: